Miracles Happen at Christmas

 And to be honest the story to "Karen Kingsbury's Maggie's Christmas Miracle" is charming as we have Maggie, the single mum, needing a tutor for her son leading her to Casey.
 To be honest this storyline is not only cliche but pretty obvious as we have Maggie clearly with the wrong guy whilst Casey is the epitome of modern charming but it works.
 But right down to the bit of "magic" everything about "Karen Kingsbury's Maggie's Christmas Miracle" is obvious and as such you watch kind of wrapped in this blanket of Hallmark romantic drama warmth with a good idea of what is to come, at least as in how it will play out.

-What this all boils down to is that "Karen Kingsbury's Maggie's Christmas Miracle" is an incredibly charming and in truth beautiful Hallmark Christmas movie with a lead pair whose relaxed acting adds to the movie's charm.
-But this is one of those movies which is obvious which is a shame as in a way the look and acting was deserving of something a little less predictable.
+What this all boils down to is that "Karen Kingsbury's Maggie's Christmas Miracle" is an incredibly charming and in truth beautiful Hallmark Christmas movie with a lead pair whose relaxed acting brings out the movie's charm.
+But this is one of those movies which is obvious and that is a shame as in a way the look and acting was deserving of something a little less obvious.